Friendly or Flirty? Part 1 is here.

 In her words, she shares, “Those men were extremely chauvinistic and self-focused.
 They never showed the consideration to their wives that James showed me.
 I felt so sorry for their wives.
-We all went to the same church, and this confused me.”
+We all went to the same church, and their marriages only confused me.”

 Mary just shook her head, continuing, “Too often I would hear Barry, one of my bosses, making a tennis date with another female employee who also went to our church.
 I kept thinking, I guess Barry and his wife Olivia have a stronger marriage than James and I do.
 I would never feel comfortable with James spending that much time with another woman!

 “I can’t tell you how shocked I was when Olivia confronted me and accused me of having an affair with Barry.
 I was flabbergasted and told her, ‘But I don’t even flirt with Barry!’

 ‘Yes, you do!’
 Olivia shot back.
 ‘Every time you’re with him!’
 I couldn’t believe Olivia’s bitterness and her rage was all-consuming.”